NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

    > Only smiley interacts directly with the functionalities of SenseHat
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > The encapsulation of SenseHat was done through the use of Smiley within the program,
+   > The encapsulation of SenseHat was done through the use of Smiley class within the program,
    > there was a single instance of usage of SenseHat, and it was done in Smiley.
 Within
    > Smiley, the SenseHat was initialized.
 From then and onwards, other classes referenced and
    > used Smiley not SenseHat.
 With this, everyone only needs to refer to the smiley
    > class to understand what's happening within sad and happy.
+And within smiley class, the
+   > user can see how the emoji and its pixels were implemented, how the colours were added
+   > to the program without needing to understand what made these implementations possible.
    >

 ### Sad Smileys Can’t Blink (Or Can They?)

 Unlike the `Happy` smiley, the current implementation of the `Sad` smiley does not possess the ability to blink.
 Let's first explore how blinking has been implemented in the Happy Smiley by examining the blink() method, which takes one argument that determines the duration of the blink.

 **Understanding Blink Mechanism:**

 1. Does the code's author believe that every `Smiley` should be able to blink?
 Explain.

-> Your answer here
->
+> No, because the child-class of 'blinkable' is only the 'happy' class

 2. For those smileys that blink, does the author expect them to blink in the same way?
 Explain.

-> Your answer here
->
+> No, because there could be different delays based on different smileys

 3. Referring to the implementation of blink in the Happy and Sad Smiley classes, give a brief explanation of what polymorphism is.

-> Your answer here
->
+>If blink were to be implemented in Sad class, the delay could be of different values.
+The
+> structure of the blink function would be same but throughout different classes, there
+> would be different ways to implement them.

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> Your answer here
+> Inheritance is used in the blink method to build the framework to be used by other classes.
 >
 1. **Implement Blink in Sad Class:**